 RAMIFICATION - repeated division of branches into secondary branches by means of pruning.

 ROCK PLANTING - trees grown in or on rocks to create a dramatic visual appearance.
+Learn how to make a Bonsai rock planting.

 ROOT FLARE - also know as the Nebari, the mound of exposed surface roots at the base of the trunk; provides visual balance.
+Read more about the Surface roots or Nebari.

 ROOT OVER ROCK - a technique where the tree is planted over a rock with the roots extending downwards to reach the soil.